Continuations¶

 Don’t forget, if you’re remotely following, that any modification to

-will affect all those who were referencing it as part
+there will affect all those who were referencing it as part

 of another data structure!

-A neat side-effect of toggling the (after . before)
+A neat side-effect of toggling the (after . before) pair

-will now blindly call (before)
+is that reroot! will now blindly call (before) as

-previously but now before
+previously but now before – (phh there) – is

-actually after
+actually after.

 Capiche?